 In general, expats often have three choices for their health cover:

 - The first option is to be covered only by the public system of the country (in some cases this is obligatory)

 - Secondly to top up with a local private medical insurer (but this will only cover you in your expat country)

-- Lastly to be covered by an international healthcare policy.
+- Lastly to be covered by an international medical insurance policy.
 This will allow you to be covered in your expat country and your home country, as well as other countries around the world, as the zone of cover is often worldwide either including or excluding the USA.
-A growing number of people feel more at ease with buying international health insurance due to the fact that they travel frequently for business and leisure, but also because medical treatment is sought abroad to benefit from the best quality of care and expertise available for certain medical conditions.
+A growing number of people feel more at ease with buying international medical insurance due to the fact that they travel frequently for business and leisure, but also because medical treatment is sought abroad to benefit from the best quality of care and expertise available for certain medical conditions.

 No matter your destination, Expat Assure can advise you in just a few easy steps.
 Request an insurance comparison >